 Okay, so my natural leaning towards storytelling helped me secure exclusive interviews with the biggest names in entertainment many years ago, but what does that have to do with the next business awards you enter?
 Everything.

 See below for a WhatsApp message from one of my favourite clients.
 She sent it to me last week.
 Bless her, she's happy for me to share it with you.

 Confession time: this was the first time a client had hired me to write their award entries - their three award entries, to be precise.
 But, despite my non-existent track record writing business award entires, I was quietly optimistic.
 My optimism was well-placed, because of the three entries I carefully crafted, all of them were shortlisted - seeing my client nominated across all three categories we submitted into.
 And to my delight, they danced home with one handsome award.
 Not bad ROI, right?
 So, which writing technique did I use to help my client enjoy such a bounty of recognition?
 I used 3 actually, but if I were you, I'd just use the first one, because as far as I'm concerned, it's the most exquisite writing technique on earth.

 WRITING TECHNIQUE #1: Be a shameless tease (use the 'Open Loop')

 There is no writing technique I advocate more than the 'Open Loop'; it is singularly the most underused, over-performing copywriting technique on earth.
-In my previous deep-dive into Open Loops, I described the technique as '... a tantalising piece of information that demands a resolution, but critically, the resolution is delayed, thus sustaining the reader's interest.'
+In our how to fascinate people with your writing in two seconds article, we described the technique as '... a tantalising piece of information that demands a resolution, but critically, the resolution is delayed, thus sustaining the reader's interest.'

 Once you know what you're looking for, you'll spot Open Loops everywhere: in films, on TV, in novels, podcasts, newspapers, radio, everywhere.
 In a world of dwindling attention spans, they're strong currency.